 Understanding API integrations with headless CMS or hybrid headless CMS

-An API-first CMS is uniquely valuable for organizations and provides the advantages of headless CMS (API-only) with rich capabilities like workflow, search and content delivery.
-For example, the Brightspot Content Business Platform is front-end and presentation-layer agnostic, which means the business driver dictates the way the platform is deployed—headless CMS, or hybrid CMS—it’s up to your business use case.
+A CMS that can empower organizations to be API-first is uniquely valuable and provides the advantages of headless CMS (API-only) with rich capabilities like workflow, search and content delivery.
+For example, Brightspot CMS is front-end and presentation-layer agnostic, which means the business driver dictates the way the platform is deployed—headless CMS, or hybrid CMS—it’s up to your business use case.
 Headless CMS architecture integrates seamlessly with both new technology and existing tech stacks, making it easier to adjust content and publishing workflows without creating time-consuming integrations for developers.

-For businesses looking to develop and deploy engaging content experiences for their audiences no matter the device, it’s important to emphasize that Brightspot is an API-first—as opposed to API-only—platform.
+For businesses looking to develop and deploy engaging content experiences for their audiences no matter the device, it’s important to emphasize that Brightspot can empower them to be API-first—as opposed to API-only platforms that don't have the same level of flexibility.
 This gives publishers and organizations the option and access to use a number of pre-built integrations to save valuable development time and effort.
 With GraphQL API, Brightspot provides two API endpoints: Content Delivery API and Content Management API.
 These allow users to pull data in and out of the system, or programmatically query, save and delete content in Brightspot from another application.

 All in all, no matter if headless CMS or hybrid headless CMS, an API-first content management platform gives the ultimate flexibility in executing a content strategy that works for your business’ vision and goals without having to compromise on how the solution is implemented on the back end.

-For organizations and publishers looking to future-proof for success, choosing an API-first content management platform should be top of mind.
-The main benefits of an API-first platform include:
+For organizations and publishers looking to future-proof for success, choosing a content management platform that enables them to be API-first should be top of mind.
+The main benefits of being API-first include:

-- Improved time to market: An API-first platform supports the automation of processes that were once tedious, minimizing the time spent on things like creating definitions and new architectures when other tools or applications are introduced to a system.
+- Improved time to market: An platform that enables API-first implementations supports the automation of processes that were once tedious, minimizing the time spent on things like creating definitions and new architectures when other tools or applications are introduced to a system.
 Brightspot is built to integrate with new and emerging technologies in machine learning and artificial intelligence that streamline content creation.

 - Minimized risk: APIs are used across companies at a very large scale, meaning that an individual’s work in one department, such as communications, will likely eventually intersect with the work of a developer on the back end.
 An API-first approach creates a reliable, consistent environment that reduces the risk of errors.

 With its extensible architecture, Brightspot truly becomes your platform.
-Built as an API-first solution, Brightspot lets your organization publish how you want—headless CMS, decoupled CMS, or hybrid headless CMS—and is designed to grow with your business as needs change.
+Built as a solution that can empower organizations to be API-first, Brightspot lets your organization publish how you want—headless CMS, decoupled CMS, or hybrid headless CMS—and is designed to grow with your business as needs change.
 Read more about the different integrations Brightspot supports here that help organizations and publishers future-proof for success.